-I called and from our talks it figured they are actually about to reach Manali.
-Wait a minute I thought! when did I overtook them?
+I called and from our talks, it figured they are actually about to reach Manali.
+Wait a minute I thought!
+When did I overtake them?
 Now that, my dear reader, was a very big question.

-I geared up and rode off.
-I kept speeding till I reached a square which had the unmistakable look and surroundings of a central place at a town like this.
+I geared up and rode off; I kept speeding till I reached a square which had the unmistakable look and surroundings of a central place at a town like this.
 All day long I was trailing, come our destination, and I was the first one to reach.

-I rang up Sudi and they were still ‘about to reach Manali’, as soon as I had finished the conversation I saw other nomads, Jatin, Sid and Manish approaching towards the tower from the other side.
+I rang up Sudi and they were still ‘about to reach Manali’, as soon as I had finished the conversation I saw other nomads, Jatin, Sid and Manish approaching the tower from the other side.
 I waved hands as they saw me.

 Joy, discussions and experience exchange was in full swing.
-By now we have attracted attention of the many hotel brokers, they were probably waiting for some late comers like us.
+By now we have attracted the attention of the many hotel brokers; they were probably waiting for some late comers like us.

-We ordered food from a nearby joint and moved into a nice hotel.
-Folks took a bath and gathered to enjoy food and their share of Daru, While they discussed the route for tomorrow, and I went off to sleep.
+We ordered food from a nearby joint and moved into the hotel.
+Folks took a bath and later gathered to enjoy food and their share of Daru, while they discussed the route for tomorrow, I went off to sleep.

 - Distance covered – 508 Kms